 Dr. M. S. Ramaiah a philanthropist, founded 'Gokula Education Foundation' in 1962 with an objective of serving the society.
 M S Ramaiah Institute of Technology (MSRIT) was established under the aegis of this foundation in the same year, creating a landmark in technical education in India.
-MSRIT offers 17 UG programs and 15 PG programs.
+MSRIT offers 17 UG programs and 11 PG programs.
 All these programs are approved by AICTE.
 All eligible UG and PG programs are accredited by National Board of Accreditation (NBA).
 The institute is accredited with 'A'' grade by NAAC in March 2021 for 5 years.
 University Grants Commission (UGC) & Visvesvaraya Technological University (VTU) have conferred Autonomous Status to MSRIT for both UG and PG Programs since 2007.
-The institute is also been conferred autonomous status for Ph.D program since 2021.
+The institute has also been conferred autonomous status for Ph.D. program since 2021.
 The institute is a participant to the Technical Education Quality Improvement Program (TEQIP), an initiative of the Government of India.
-The institute has 380 competent faculty out of which 65% are doctorates.
+The institute has 380 competent faculty out of which 67% are doctorates.
 Some of the distinguished features of MSRIT are: State of the art laboratories, individual computing facility for all faculty members, all research departments active with sponsored funded projects and more than 300 scholars pursuing Ph.D.
 To promote research culture, the institute has established Centre of Excellence for Imaging Technologies, Centre for Advanced Materials Technology, Centre for Antennas and Radio Frequency systems (CARFS), Center for Cyber Physical Systems, Schneider Centre of Excellence & Centre for Bio and Energy Materials Innovation.
-M S Ramaiah Institute of Technology has obtained "Scimago Institutions Rankings" All India Rank 107 & world ranking 600 for the year 2022.
+Ramaiah Institute of Technology has obtained "Scimago Institutions Rankings" All India Rank 107 & world ranking 600 for the vear 2022.

 The Entrepreneurship Development Cell (EDC) and Section 8 company "Ramaiah Evolute" have been set up on campus to incubate startups.
 M S Ramaiah Institute of Technology is recognized by Atal Ranking of Institutions on Innovation Achievements (ARIIA), MoE, Govt. of India.
 MSRIT has a strong Placement and Training department with a committed team, a good Mentoring/Proctorial system, a fully equipped Sports department, large air-conditioned library with good collection of book volumes and subscription to International and National Journals.
-The Digital Library subscribes to online e-journals from Elsevier Science Direct, IEEE, Taylor & Francis, Springer Link, etc. MSRIT is a member of DELNET, CMTI and VTU E-Library Consortium.
-MSRIT has a modern auditorium and several hi-tech conference halls with video conferencing facilities.
+The Digital Library subscribes to online e-journals from Elsevier Science Direct, IEEE, Taylor & Francis, Springer Link, etc. The Institute is a member of DELNET, CMTI and VTU E-Library Consortium.
+The Institute has a modern auditorium, recording studio, and several hi-tech conference halls with video conferencing facilities.
 The institute has excellent hostel facilities for boys and girls.
 MSRIT Alumni have distinguished themselves by occupying high positions in India and abroad and are in touch with the institute through an active Alumni Association.

-As per the National Institutional Ranking Framework (NIRF), MoE, Government of India, M S Ramaiah Institute of Technology has achieved 67th rank among 1249 top Engineering Institutions & 17th Rank for School of Architecture in India for the year 2022 and is 1st amongst the Engineering Colleges affiliated to VTU, Karnataka.
+As per the National Institutional Ranking Framework (NIRF), MoE, Government of India, Ramaiah Institute of Technology has achieved 78th rank among 1314 top Engineering Institutions & 23rd Rank for School of Architecture in India for the year 2023.